One Solution

 “I was a Jiku, hundreds of years ago.”

-Balshown stares at Nival, wishing he could see the thoughts hiding behind the child’s body.
+Balshown stares at Ehraval, wishing he could see the thoughts hiding behind the child’s body.

-“The sphere could lay waste to the planet,” says Balshown, “but I’ll set it to hold its power within the land of the Bizra.”
+“The sphere could lay waste to the planet,” says Balshown, “but I’ll set it to focus its power within the land of the Bizra.”

 “We can’t do this,” says Shazira.